0durgeshsingh/Documents/Notes/DotNet_Core_WebApi.md

 // Register SqlHelper with dependency injection builder.Services.AddSingleton<SqlHelper>();  // Or AddScoped or AddTransient based on your use case

-// Register DbContext for SQL Server builder.Services.AddDbContext<ApplicationDbContext>(options =>
+// Register DbContext for MS SQL Server builder.Services.AddDbContext<ApplicationDbContext>(options =>
     options.UseSqlServer(builder.Configuration.GetConnectionString("DefaultConnection")));